Sleep Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-The goal of this article is to focus on some aspects that the authors consider relevant for clinical practice and for defining a future research agenda and not so much to give a complete review on all aspects of sleep and aging.
-The world population is aging, and the aging population is rapidly changing.
-There are important differences among younger-old and older-old persons, with sex specificity.
-New lifestyles, work, and familial and social habits can alter circadian rhythms, even in elderly persons.
+This article aims to focus on aspects the authors consider relevant for clinical practice and future research directions and not to give a complete review of all aspects of sleep and aging.
+As the world population ages, the aging population is rapidly changing.
+The “feminization of aging” implies a more in-depth attention to sex and gender differences.
+Additionally, there are important differences among younger-old and older-old persons, with sex specificities.
+New lifestyles, work, and familial and social habits can greatly alter circadian rhythms, even in elderly persons.

-In the last 2 decades, sleep deficiency and hypersomnolence became important concerns of everyday life.
-These problems are having a “human impact” (38), a relatively new concept that is a synthesis between health and social impact.
-This concept can be applicable to problems such as the environment and climate and can be used to develop programs and decisions on human health and welfare.
+In the last 2 decades, sleep deficiency and hypersomnolence have become important concerns of everyday life.
+These problems have a “human impact” (44), a relatively new concept that is a synthesis between health and social impact.
+This concept can apply to environmental and climate problems and can be used to develop programs and human health and welfare decisions.

 • The aging population is rapidly changing: there are new difficulties in defining old persons as a homogeneous group and in assessing related sleep and sleep-wake rhythm characteristics and disorders. | |